 What are you waiting for?
 Get started now!

 2. Athens, Acropolis:

+I love Greece!
+It’s actually one of my favourite countries we visited last year.
 The Acropolis is one of the world’s most visited landmarks.
 Now, it lies silent.

 Technology blessed us with the opportunity to see the Acropolis without waiting in line and bumping into other tourists wherever you go.

 The Louvre isn’t just one of the world’s most reputable museums but one of France’s most sought after museums.
 The museum offers free online tours of some it’s most popular and important works of art, including that of Michelangelo!

 4. The National Gallery of Art, Washington D.C:

 The National Gallery of Art is located in Washington D.C. and is usually free for all visitors.
 Due to the virus, it is now closed.
 Don’t fret as there is a virtual tour available for this museum too.
 If you had plans to visit but were rudely interrupted (thanks, COVID-19) or you live outside of the states and always dreamed of visiting, this is the chance to see it now from the comfort of your home!

 The Dali Theatre, located in Spain, is completely dedicated to the work of Salvador Dali.
 It features many rooms and exhibits surrounding every era of Dalí’s life and career, and the artist himself is buried here.
 The museum offers virtual tours of the grounds and a few exhibits.

 This is one of the coolest tours out there!